mandark97/Search-Methods-Course/Informed Search/README.md

 ### Proposed Algorithms

-The general aproach for this problem is named **best-first search**.
+The general approach for this problem is named **best-first search**.
 Best-first search is an instance of the GRAPH-SEARCH algorithm in which a node is selected for expansion based on an **evaluation function** *f(n)*.
 The node with the lowest evaluation is expanded first.
 Most best-first algorithms include an component names **heuristic function** *h(n)*.

 Based on the chosen **evaluation function** we present two algorithms: